p1m-ortho/qs-global-ortho-search-queries/zheln/PRISMA_2020_Abstracts_checklist.md

 ## 6 Synthesis of results: Specify the methods used to present and synthesize results

 No across-studies synthesis is planned.
 Within-studies, I will formulate explicit practice-relevant statements based on the extracted health outcomes and quality-of-conduct assessment.
+Also, the process of each critical appraisal is video-recorded and published on [YouTube](https://www.youtube.com/channel/UCMNQzA3-71TyD-fVbXnxfKQ) daily.

 # RESULTS